Ji-Hwan Bae Preview, Player Props: Pirates vs. Cardinals

-On Tuesday, Ji-Hwan Bae (.242 on-base percentage in past 10 games, 66 points below season-long percentage) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 7:05 PM ET.
+On Wednesday, Ji-Hwan Bae (batting .179 in his past 10 games) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
+First pitch is at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Twins.
+In his previous appearance, he went 1-for-3 with an RBI against the Cardinals.

 Ji-Hwan Bae Game Info & Props vs. the Cardinals